A Brief History | Why It Must Be Done

 most central positions of mainline theology, an interaction

 which aims at serving the broader concerns of the global human

 and ecological communities.
 This, then, is the setting for

 Founder and Director, CTNS

-Ian G. Barbour Professor of Theology and Science, in Residence, Graduate Theological Union
+Ian G. Barbour Professor of Theology and Science, Graduate Theological Union

 © Copyright, The Center for Theology and the Natural